 Yes, you can substitute some of the all-purpose flour for whole wheat.
 Using all whole-wheat flour generally creates a very heavy and dense bread, so I highly suggest using only some, up to 50%, whole wheat flour.
 You may need to use slightly more water, as whole wheat flour absorbs more moisture than all-purpose flour.

 No-knead Focaccia Bread

 - The night before, combine the flour, salt and yeast in a bowl.
 Stir until everything is evenly combined.
 Add the water and stir until it forms one cohesive, sticky, shaggy ball of dough with no dry flour left on the bottom of the bowl.
 If there is still dry flour in bowl, add a little water (1-2 Tbsp) until the dough comes together (scroll down to the step by step photos for examples).
 Loosely cover the bowl and let sit at room temperature for 12-18 hours.

-- The next day the dough will be wet, fluffy and may even be bubbling from the fermentation.
-Using a spatula, scrape the dough from the sides of the pot or bowl and turn it in on itself a few times until it forms a ball in the center of the pot.
+- The next day the dough will be wet, bubbly, and very fluffy.
+Dust the top of the dough with some flour, then scrape the dough from the sides of the bowl.
+Turn the dough over on itself a few times until it forms a ball in the center of the bowl.